azist/azos/src/Azos/Security/readme.md

  Back to [Documentation Index](/src/documentation-index.md)

-This section describes application security, authentication, authorization, permissions and cryptography.
+This section covers a broad span of application security:
+- authentication and IDP (Identity Providers)
+- authorization, access control, roles, rights and permissions
+- password management: generating, verifying, changing
+- message protection algorithms (cryptography)

 See also:
 - [Dependency Injection](/src/Azos/Apps/Injection)
 - [Configuration](/src/Azos/Conf)

-The security topic is a very broad and complex one as modern systems may need to use various approaches to application security mechanisms such as authentication and authorization.
+The security topic is a very broad and complex one as modern systems may need to employ various application security mechanisms such as the ones needed for authentication and authorization.
 Integration capabilities with other 3rd party providers is a must in almost every application these days.
 Modern business applications typically use a combination of various contemporary and legacy technologies as they need to span existing enterprise apps which may not be strangled/rewritten for practicality reasons.